Updated by Bobby

 What about the best digital delay pedal?

-Again, we'd go back to the Strymon offerings, particularly the Strymon TimeLine, with the DL4 getting an honorable mention as well.
+Again, we'd go back to the Strymon offerings, particularly the Strymon TimeLine, with the DL4 MK2 as a close second.

 Strymon Timeline is the best digital delay pedal currently on the market, with a price to match.

-The DL4 is another one of my favorite digital delay pedals, and much cheaper than the TimeLine.
+The DL4 (MK2) is another one of my favorite digital delay pedals, and cheaper than the TimeLine.

 What is "tape" delay?